llamaxyz/llama-periphery/docs/token-voting/token-governor.md

 # Llama Token Governor

-The Token Governor is the contract that enables token holders to create actions and cast votes and vetoes.
+`LlamaTokenGovernor` is the contract that enables token holders to create actions and cast votes and vetoes.

 Llama Token Voting works by issuing a Llama policy to the `LlamaTokenGovernor` contract, which can hold roles and permissions that enable the contract to cast approvals/disapprovals and create actions.
 The Governor contract exposes this policyholder functionality via public functions to token holders.

 ## Voting Periods

 There are three distinct periods during a voting cycle:

 - The delay period
 - The voting/vetoing period
 - The submission period

-The token voting process begins with a delay period.
+Llama Token Voting process begins with a delay period.
 This period is calculated by multiplying the `delayPeriodPct` by the action's approval or disapproval period.
-The purpose of the delay period is to provide token holders a window to delegate their tokens before voting balances are crystallized for the duration of the token vote.
+The purpose of the delay period is to provide token holders a window to delegate their tokens before voting balances are crystallized for the duration of the vote.

 The voting period is when token holders vote/veto a pending action.
 It is calculated as the product of the `votingPeriodPct` and the action's approval or disapproval period.
 It automatically begins at the end of the delay period.